-Oaklands Tunnel Trail is a 7.8 mile out and back trail located near Exeter, NH that features beautiful wild flowers and is rated as moderate.
+Oaklands Tunnel Trail is a 7.9 mile out and back trail located near Exeter, New Hampshire that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and birding and is accessible from April until October.

 The trail is very well maintained but the trails are not all marked and have some confusing intersections.
 I suggest downloading the map and using GPS.